Financial Aid Satisfactory Academic Progress Policy

 As part of probation status, students will be required to agree to, and sign, an Academic Plan as designated by the college.
 The requirements of the Academic Plan will vary depending on your specific academic history:

-In general, students who have attempted 36 or more credits towards an Associate degree, or 96 or more credits towards a Bachelor degree, and are approved for Probation may be required to successfully earn 100% of all future credits attempted and earn a 2.0 GPA in each subsequent semester of enrollment until they return to Good Standing.
+• In general, students who are approved for Probation will be required to successfully earn 100% of all future credits attempted and earn a 2.0 GPA in each subsequent semester of enrollment until they return to Good Standing.

 The Office of Financial Aid will assign the appropriate Probation and Academic Plan based upon a review of each student's specific academic history.
 Students enrolled in Certificate programs will be assigned an Academic Plan that meets the pace requirements required by the U.S. Department of Education.

-The Academic Plan will have to be signed and returned by the student prior to the reinstatement of financial aid, and those students still needing to take Developmental classes will need to have an Academic Advisor also sign the Academic Plan.
+The Academic Plan will have to be signed and returned by the student prior to the reinstatement of financial aid.

 Students will not be allowed to change majors while on an Academic Plan.
 Therefore, if a change of major is contemplated, it must be done in conjunction with the signing of the original Academic Plan.

 The college reserves the right to conduct an Administrative Review on a case-by-case basis if an appeal is denied, or when a student fails to meet the requirements of Probation and the Academic Plan if there was a significant one-time unanticipated life changing event while on the Academic Plan causing the student to withdraw or fail classes during a probationary semester.
 Request for an Administrative Review should be sent to the Financial Aid Services Office.